UV Technology for Water System: The Benefits

 Correctly sized UV systems can also be used to de-chlorinate or de-ozonate process water and to assist in the removal of TOC and urea from ultra pure water.
 The level of a pathogens inactivation depends on the UV dose (UV intensity x exposure time) applied and the pathogens susceptibility to this UV dose and it varies for every pathogen.

 UV does not affect the taste, colour, or pH of the fluid being disinfected and, as such, the technique is often used where conventional chlorine disinfection cannot be applied, such as within a brewery, soft drinks plant, pharmaceutical facility or fish farm.

 atg UV are committed to providing Ultraviolet disinfection systems that deliver the required amount of UV for a given application.
 This has become paramount as pressure increases on facilities to provide sufficient treatment.
 With this in mind, atg have invested in Bio Dose Testing on selected product ranges, enabling atg to offer “Validated” systems.

-atg UV Technology have a large number of validated systems to ensure UV disinfection performance.
+atg UV Technology have a large number of validated UV systems to ensure UV disinfection performance.
 Our validation testing has been carried out in accordance with the United States Environmental Protection Agencies (US EPA), Ultraviolet Disinfection Guidance Manual (UVDGM).

-The EPA method is one of the most modern and rigorous testing regimes in the world, offering a number of benefits over other existing validation standards, such as increased flexible operation for validated equipment.
+The EPA method is one of the most modern and rigorous testing regimes in the world, offering a number of benefits over other existing validation standards, such as an increased flexible operation for validated equipment.